wp-plugins/retroposts/readme.txt

 1. The dashboard widget.

 == Changelog ==

+= 0.1.2 =
+* Fixed a date bug.(Turns out the ISO-8601 dates returned by PHP's date() do not work like I thought they did.)

 = 0.1.1 =
 * Improved handling of multiple posts in a single day.